Verney family of Middle Claydon: 19th century

 The present Verney family, of Claydon Hall, Buckinghamshire, is descended in the male line from Felix Calvert (1596–1674) of Little Hadham, Hertfordshire.
 The Right Hon.
 Sir Harry Verney, 2nd baronet (1801–1894), was the son of General Sir Harry Calvert, G.C.B., created a baronet in 1818.
 He assumed the name of Verney in compliance with the will of Mary Verney, 1st Baroness Fermanagh, mentioned above.
 This lady died unmarried, leaving the paternal estates and the Verney portraits to her half-sister, Catherine Calvert (Mrs Wright), known thenceforward as Mrs Verney, on whose death in 1827 they came into the possession of her cousin, Sir Harry Calvert, who assumed the Verney surname.
 Sir Harry Verney entered the British House of Commons for Buckingham in 1832, and remained a member of the House with two short intervals for fifty-two years.
 He married in 1835 Eliza, daughter of Admiral Sir George Johnstone Hope, K.C.B., M.P., and secondly Frances Parthenope Nightingale, sister of Florence Nightingale.
 Frances, Lady Verney, collected from the mass of papers preserved at Claydon House the Memoirs of the Verney Family during the Seventeenth Century, which contain a charming picture of the life and manners of the country gentlemen of that day.
 A second edition, abridged and corrected by Margaret Verney, appeared in 1904.
 An all-girls grammar school was named after her in the 1960s, the Lady Verney High School in High Wycombe, Buckinghamshire.

 The Verneys who hold the barony of Willoughby de Broke descend from Richard Verney (1683–1711), who was granted the title 11th Baron Willoughby de Broke by the House of Lords in 1696.
 These Verneys had inherited the Verney estates at Compton Verney in Warwickshire through the marriage of Sir Richard Verney (died 1630) to Margaret Greville (died 1631), sister and heiress of Fulke Greville, 1st Baron Brooke.
 The male line was interrupted in 1853 when Robert John Barnard (1809–1862), nephew of the 16th baron, inherited the title.
 Robert took the title 17th Baron Willoughby de Broke, adopted the surname Verney and was the grandfather of Richard Greville Verney who sat in the House of Commons from 1895 to 1900 for SE Warwickshire and succeeded to the title in 1902.
 The family had left Compton Verney House by 1887 and it was finally sold in 1921.

 20th–21st century

-For most of the 20th century the 1818 baronetcy was held by Major Sir Ralph Verney.
+For the final quarter of the 20th century the 1818 baronetcy was held by Major Sir Ralph Verney.
 As of 2018, it is held by Sir Edmund Verney (born 1950).
 The family still has its home in Claydon House.

 A second and separate Verney baronetcy (of Eaton Square) was created in 1946.
 As of 2018 the third baronet of this creation does not use the title; officially it has been dormant since the death of the second baronet in 1993.

 The family's local history is reflected in placenames such as Verney Avenue and Lady Verney Close in High Wycombe.